< back

 People with a biometric residence permit

-Waves of BRP holders are being invited in phases by email to create a UKVI account that will allow you to access your eVisas before the transition process opens for all those with a BRP over the summer of 2024.
+Waves of BRP holders were invited in phases by email to create a UKVI account that allows you to access your eVisas.
+The transition process has now opened for all those with a BRP.
+A travel document, such as a passport, and a visa application reference number can be used to create a UKVI account if a BRP card has been lost or stolen.

 People with a biometric residence card